What is the Church’s relationship to the New Covenant?

 God will forgive their iniquity and remember their sins no more.

 For the believing Israelite, like the apostles, or any saved Jew today, only #5 could really said to be fulfilled.
 Some would argue the law (#2) is written on the believer’s hearts today.
-But that is to neglect other passages which tell us the church-age believer is dead to the law through the body of Christ (Rom.
+But that is to neglect other passages which tell us the church-age believer is dead to the law principle through the body of Christ (Rom.
 7:4).
 His relation to the law, by being IN CHRIST, is ended.
 The law principle is not his way of life, instead it is by walking in the Spirit.
 In walking thus he doesn't become lawless, but Christlike.
+We learn also that the law is not made for a righteous person (1 Tim 1:9).
+And the believer is counted righteous in Christ.

 The question here, is whether these things Jeremiah mentions are fulfilled or still pending completion.
 The honest answer is that ethnic Israel & Judah are not in this position today, not ethnically nor allegorically.
 We also deny the rationale that the Church is spiritual Israel, as a way to make thing fit.

-The other essential matter is the identity New Covenant participants.
+Next - Another essential matter is the identity New Covenant participants.
 Jeremiah prophesied that the coming New Covenant (hereafter ‘NC’) would have two parties, Yahweh, and the house of Israel/Judah.
 We find no mention in Jeremiah of the Church as a NC party.
 That is because it will be several hundred years until the body of Christ comes into existence in Acts 2, on the day of Pentecost.
 This is affirmed by Ephesians 2 teaching of the "new man" come into existence and taken FROM Jew & Gentile.
+Here is another example of rightly dividing the word of truth and paying attention to things that DIFFER.
+The church, as the body of Christ, is a new thing, even Christ in His sojourn among men said it was a future thing: "Upon this rock I will build My church."
+Matthew 16:18

-The parties to the NC are said to be Yahweh and Israel/Judah.
+Again- the parties to the NC are said to be Yahweh and Israel/Judah.
 We must affirm this truth by taking scripture literally.
-We must study.
-And unless we adhere to replacement theology, must find out from scripture if or how the NC applies to the church, since Israel is the key participant.
+And unless we adhere to replacement theology, we learn from scripture if or how the NC applies to the church, since Israel is the key participant.

 The New Testament makes a helpful contribution at this juncture.
 Paul, in writing to the Church in Rome, says something interesting in Romans 9:4.
 The ethnic Israelites are the ones